-Just the natures of these two rooms is that they are actual, real-life clutter magnets!
-All the papers coming into offices that have a hard time coming back out and offices have all sorts of ‘tools’ like pencils, pens, paperclips, yada yada yada.
+Just the nature of these two rooms is that they are actual, real-life clutter magnets!
+All the papers coming into offices have a hard time coming back out and offices have all sorts of ‘tools’ like pencils, pens, paperclips, yada yada yada.

 And then there is ‘the craft room’ (cue the eerie, creaky door sound)…every craft comes with its own set of tools, equipment, and supplies!
 So if you have multiple interests, then BAM, you just accumulated multiple sets of STUFF!